dilshankarunarathne/js-pong/README.md

 You will see that the status of your pull request has changed to **Merged**, and the **Merge pull request** button will be replaced by **Closed** button.
 ![fork instructions](assets/md-img/17-fork.png)

-# Congratulations!
+## Congratulations!
 You have successfully contributed to the project.

+This is how you should contribute to the project.